IstvanGercsak/TheMonkees/README.md

 ## Features

-Because of the technology restriction(HTML and CSS), you only can navigate between the pages and you can reach the outer social sites.
+Because of the technology restriction(HTML and CSS) you only can navigate between the pages and you can reach the outer social sites.

 ### Existing Features
 - Social outer links